 Lincoln Unified School District

-Lincoln Unified is providing meal pick-up Monday-Friday at various locations.
+Lincoln Unified is providing meal pick-up on Wednesdays at various locations.
 Meals include breakfast and lunch.
 Meals are available to any child 18 years and under, and students with disabilities, age 18-22.
 Children must be present to receive the meal.
 Locations and serving times are subject to change.
 Please check the district website for up-to-date information at www.lusd.net.

 Lodi Unified School District